snucrypto/HEAAN/README.md

 ### 1. Build a static library/Running test functions
 You can make a static library by typing "make all" in the /lib directory.
 After successful compilation you can find a static library libHEAAN.a in the /lib directory.

 After you build libHEAAN.a, you can run a test program in the /run directory.
-In run.cpp, you need uncomment tests you need and type "make" in the /run directory.
-This command will run exe file "HEAAN".
+In test.cpp, you need uncomment tests you need and type "make" in the /run directory.
+This command will generate executable file "HEAAN".

 We checked the program was working well on Ubuntu 16.04.2 LTS.
 You need to install NTL (with GMP), pThread, libraries.